actions/toolkit/docs/problem-matchers.md

 # Problem Matchers
-Problem Matchers are a way to scan output of builds for a specified pattern and surface that information in the UI.
-[GitHub Annotations](https://developer.github.com/v3/checks/runs/#annotations-object-1) and log file decorations are created for pattern matches.
-Problem Matchers are enabled via the toolkit [command](commands.md#problem-matchers).
+Problem Matchers are a way to scan the output of actions for a specified regex pattern and surface that information prominently in the UI.
+Both [GitHub Annotations](https://developer.github.com/v3/checks/runs/#annotations-object-1) and log file decorations are created when a match is detected.

+## Single Line Matchers

-For example, consider the ESLint compact output:
+Let's consider the ESLint compact output:
 ```
 badFile.js: line 50, col 11, Error - 'myVar' is defined but never used. (no-unused-vars)
 ```
-We can create a JSON file to define a problem matcher that detects input in that format:
+We can define a problem matcher in json that detects input in that format:
 ```
 {
     "problemMatcher": [